indiana-university/rivet-react/src/components/Footer/ResourceFooter.md

-Use the grid layout to create columns of resource links and handle spacing
+(Deprecated) Use the grid layout to create columns of resource links and handle spacing

 ### Resource Footer